 - Related Articles

-Vehicle prices and tax rebate eligibility are rapidly changing and are both subject to many factors.
+Vehicle prices and tax rebate eligibility are rapidly changing and are subject to many factors.
 The estimated prices in this article are subject to change at any time and are an approximation.
-For a more up to date price, visit our website by following the links within the article.
-For the most up to date info on tax rebate eligibility for specific vehicles, visit the IRS website and consult with your tax specialist to verify your eligibility.
+For a more up-to-date price, visit our website by following the links within the article.
+For the most up-to-date info on tax rebate eligibility for specific vehicles, visit the IRS website and consult with your tax specialist to verify your eligibility.

 Chevy Bolt Car and SUV (Starting at $26,500)

 The 2023 Chevy Bolt tops our list of most affordable EVs.
 The Bolt is offered as a car (EV) or SUV (EUV), starting at $25,600 for the EV 1LT.
 Aside from the slight difference in range and acceleration, both versions are very similar.
 Each vehicle seats five and has the same cargo capacity.
 The SUV can tow a bit more, weighs about 100 pounds heavier, and offers more premium features.
 Many Chevy EVs may be eligible for the federal tax credit in 2023, making the effective prices even cheaper and one of the cheapest electric vehicles in 2023.

 |Chevrolet Bolt EV 1LT*||$25,600||Car||259||6.5 seconds|

 |Chevrolet Bolt EV 2LT*||See Price and Features||Car||259||6.5 seconds|

 |Chevrolet Bolt EUV LT*||See Price and Features||SUV||247||7 seconds|

 |Chevrolet Bolt EUV Premier*||See Price and Features||SUV||247||7 seconds|